Divyansh72144/Divyansh72144/README.md

 <details>
  <summary><h3>👨‍💻Divyansh's Coding Journey</h3></summary>
- I was a software engineering student at Haaga-Helia University, and my dream was to become a full-stack developer.
+ I am a software engineering student at Haaga-Helia University, and my dream was to become a full-stack developer.

 My journey with coding started in high school, where I studied Python and SQL.
 I was always fascinated by technology and had a natural talent for programming.
 As I progressed through high school, my passion for software development grew stronger.